 Nimbus Massage now offers massage for TMJ Disorders.
 Our program is designed to relieve the pain and stiffness associated with the Temporomandibular Joint.
 The protocol, designed by a Massage Therapist who also worked for nearly two decades as a dental hygienist, addresses the muscles in the head, neck, and shoulders that contribute to TMJ pain and dysfunction.

 Try the program to:

 This joint in the jaw – in front of the ear where the jaw hinges – may develop a number of problems including arthritis, degeneration, trauma, postural problems, or repetitive stress.
 Any of these, or other, root causes may lead to muscular pain and tension in the immediate or surrounding muscles.
-People who grind their teeth, clench their jaw, sit with their head forward, or who have an uneven bite often develop symptoms of TMJ (TMD).
+People who grind their teeth, clench their jaw, sit with their head forward, or who have an uneven bite often develop TMJ disorders.

 In addition to muscular pain in and around the jaw, people also commonly experience headaches; grinding, clicking, or popping in the jaw; the inability to fully open the mouth; tinnitus; dizziness; or sometimes pain and tension in the neck and shoulders.

 Many people report that massage complements their medically-guided protocol to relieve pain and restore proper movement to the jaws.
-In fact, a recent research review concluded that conservative treatment, including massage, is an optimal treatment option for TMJ (TMD).
+In fact, a recent research review concluded that conservative treatment, including massage, is an optimal treatment option for TMJ disorders.

-Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ (TMD).
-Then she or he will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
+Your therapist will methodically work though the muscles (including inside the cheek) commonly involved in TMJ disorders.
+Then they will apply soothing heat to relax the jaw, relieve tension, and get you back to pain-free living.
 Typically, this protocol requires between three and six one hour sessions with follow up visits as needed.

 2015 Systematic Review– Abstract.
 “In conclusion, there is widely varying evidence that MT improves pain, MMO and PPT in subjects with TMD signs and symptoms, depending on the technique.
 Further studies should consider using standardised evaluations and better study designs to strengthen clinical relevance. ”